 - D1.1 The Auditor shall obtain a copy of the third-party collection agency's surety bonds, if required.
 The Auditor shall confirm compliance with any state statutory bonding requirement.
 A failure to provide a continuum of coverage shall be considered a Deficiency. - (D2) Trust Accounts.
 A third-party collection agency shall maintain trust account(s) at a federally insured financial institution in which all monies received on claims shall be deposited, except that negotiable instruments received may be forwarded directly to the client if such procedure is provided for by a writing executed by the client.
-There shall be sufficient funds in the trust account at all times to pay clients the amount due them.
-Trust accounts shall be reconciled on a monthly basis.
+An agency shall: - (a) Ensure there shall be are sufficient funds in the trust accounts at all times to pay clients the amount due them:- - (b) Transmit funds held on behalf of a client in a trust account to the client on a monthly basis or in such other frequency agreed to between the parties in writing; and - (c) Trust accounts shall be rReconciled trust accounts on a monthly basis.